fransvn/gabbleduck/README.md

-gabbleduck
+# gabbleduck
-==========BUILD PROJECT

-To build the project you require maven installed and java JDK 1.5 or newer.

-Execute below statement in same folder as pom.xml
+## Build Project
+Maven is used as build tool.
+In addition to maven JDK 1.5+ is required.
+To build the project run the following command in the root folder.

     mvn install

-RUN PROJECT
+##Usage

-To run project you can use text file provided or supply your own.
+The project can be run against the text file bundled with project or with any other text file.
+### Bundled text file

-1) Execute below to use file provided.
-(To use this method java must be in
+Execute below to use bundled text file.
+Please note that java must be in path.

     mvn exec:exec

+### Any other text file
-2) To run against your own file you can execute the below.
+To run against another text file below can be used.

     java -jar gabbleduck-0.1-SNAPSHOT.jar <FILE_NAME> <LINES_TO_GENERATE>

 Explanation of parameters (all manditory).

-1) <FILE_NAME> = text file used to build markov chain
+* FILE_NAME = Text file used to build markov chain
-2) <LINES_TO_GENERATE> = number of lines to generate
+* LINES_TO_GENERATE = Number of lines to generate